elabit/robotmk/DEVELOPMENT.md

 To test how the Github workflow will build MKPs for Robotmk, you can run the build script within the container locally:

-    task build:mkp
+    task build

-The resulting MKP can be copied to the host system as follows:
+The resulting MKP will be created in the `build/` directory which is accessible from both the container and host system.

-    task build:copy-mkp CONTAINER=<container-id>

-To find your container ID, run `task docker:ps` or `docker ps`.

 ---